 Open communication in these first few conversations is so important.
 Consider reflecting on the following questions to make your intentions and commitment known up front for a more productive, meaningful conversation.

-Important Questions to Ask A Potential Software Development Partner
+Ask Important Questions to Potential Software Development Partners

 Aside from important questions for you to have in mind before you go into the initial conversation, below is a list of questions and topics for discussion that you may want to bring up in conversations with potential software partners.